 Blessed by the presence of nine lakes that make for a truly breathtaking natural landscape, Nainital is one of the most touristy places in this Himalayan region in northern India.

 As I was traveling throughout the region and since I love taking photos wherever there is water, I decided to devote one day to Nainital and enjoy the natural scenery of at least one of its many lakes.

 Now, being India, could it be just a normal lake?
 Let’s get on.

 In order to fully enjoy the large expanse of open water on Naini Lake, I went on a boat trip, and this is when the captain of the most colorful and shakiest boat I’ve ever taken started telling me the story of the city.

-Like the rest of the country, also Nainital was occupied by the British during their colonization that lasted for almost 200 years, until 1947, when Hindustan was divided in two countries, India and Pakistan, division that provoked endless massacres and an ongoing deterioration of Hindu-Muslim relations, and India declared its independence.
+Like the rest of the country, also Nainital was occupied by the British during their colonization that lasted for almost 200 years, until 1947 when Hindustan was divided into two countries, India and Pakistan, a division that provoked endless massacres and ongoing deterioration of Hindu-Muslim relations, and India declared its independence.

 This was the “real-life” story, but, again, being India, I expected more.
 And I wasn’t disappointed.

 The word Nainital can be divided into two words, naini, which in Hindi means “eyes”, and tal, which means “lake”, and it comes from a legend that sees as main characters the Hindu god Shiva, Destroyer of the Universe, and his wife, Parvati.